Monday, 31 December 2018

 Saturday, 15 December 2018

-The marina along Pier 7 at Walsh Bay at dusk, in the inner city suburb of Millers Point.
+The marina along Pier 7 at Walsh Bay at dusk, in the inner city suburb of Dawes Point.
 The heritage listed Walsh Bay wharves were originally part of Sydney's port facilities but have now been converted into theatres, offices, hotels, apartments, restaurants, cafes and shops.
 The former warehouse building on Piers 6/7 is used for apartments.

 Linked to: Weekend Reflections.